juliachelsie/YourGreenhouse/README.md

 - No errors were returned when passing through the [CI Python Linter](https://pep8ci.herokuapp.com/)

 **Javascript**
--No errors were returned when passing through the [JSHint](https://jshint.com/)
+- No errors were returned when passing through the [JSHint](https://jshint.com/)

 ### Testing via lighthouse